contao/docs/docs/manual/system/debug-mode.en.md

 ### Contao 4.8 and up

-In Contao **4.8** and up the debug mode is enabled either via a special cookie just for one user or via an environment variable.
+In Contao **4.8** and up the debug mode is enabled either via a special cookie just for one user or via an environment variable for everyone.

 #### Environment Variable